IntroSDE/introsde/lab02/README.md

 **Introduction to Service Design and Engineering | University of Trento | [Webpage](https://sites.google.com/site/introsdeunitn/lab-sessions/lab-session-2 "Permalink to LAB02: More Java, Eclipse, ANT and Firs example of a service with Axis2")**

 How can we automate compiling and executing java programs?
 What kind of technology is behind this automation?
 What do we mean, in practical terms, when we speak of a "service"?.&nbsp;In this session, we will provide some answers to these questions.
 We will briefly introduce how will we work with Eclipse during sessions (although students are free of working with the IDE of their own choosing).
 We will see an example of what kind of technology is behind the automation that IDEs provide (ANT), and in turn, what language fuels that technology, which is one of the cornerstones of the SOA world (XML).
 The lesson will finalize with a first example of a service, using Axis2.
-And, if we have some time free, we will see also how to manage dependencies in easy manner with Ivy.

 ## Slides &amp; Code